ysitbon/prelude/packages/data-identity/README.md

 # Identity monad

-The `Identity` monad is a monad that without any computational strategy.
-It just applies functions to its input without any additional modification.
-It is mainly defined for its fundamental role in the theory of monad transformers.
+The `Identity` monad is a monad without any computational strategy.
+It just applies functions to its input as is.
+It is mainly defined for its fundamental role with monad transformers.
 Any monad transformer applied to the `Identity` monad yields to a non-transformer version of that monad.

 ## Usage